dsagman/picat/Responses to Hakank.md

 hakank: I'm not sure I understand "unified with itself" and "is both input and output".
 The point of S as a map is rather that it's mutable (as maps usually are).

-    I thought you said that variables in Picat aren't mutable. :-)
+    I edited, but I thought you said that variables in Picat aren't mutable.
+This is more tongue in cheek than anything else. :-)

 `reduce` I think this is a functional `fold`, but have not been able to make it work.
 hakank: Yes, reduce/2 and reduce/3 are the fold variants.
 Note the order of the arguments, especially reduce/3.